zowe/docs-site/docs/user-guide/k8s-config.md

 #### Defining api-catalog service

 `api-catalog-service` is required by Zowe, but not necessarily exposed to external users.
-Therefore, `api-catalog-service` is defined as type ClusterIP.
+Therefore, `api-catalog-service` is defined as type `ClusterIP`.

 To define this service, run the command: